Semrush helps you:

 Run a website audit.

-Use our 15-point checklist and SEO audit template to guide you through this process.
+Use our audit checklist and SEO audit template to guide you through this process, and use Semrush’s Site Audit tool to quickly find issues at scale.